 - When the DCS includes an AUSF and a UDM functionality, then the AMF selects AUSF in the DCS domain.
 The ON-SNPN and DCS domain are connected via N32 and SEPP which are not shown in the Figure 5.30.2.10.2.2-1.

 - When the DCS includes a AAA Server functionality, only NSI based SUPI is supported and the AMF selects AUSF in the ON-SNPN.
-Based on local configuration (e.g. using the realm part of the Onboarding SUCI), the AUSF skips the UDM selection and directly performs primary authentication towards DCS with AAA Server functionality.
+Based on local configuration (e.g. using the realm part of the Onboarding SUCI), the AUSF skips the UDM selection and directly performs primary authentication towards DCS with AAA Server functionality using Default UE credentials for primary authentication.
 The AUSF uses an NSSAAF (and the NSSAAF may use a AAA-P which is not shown in the figure 5.30.2.10.2.2-2) to relay EAP messages towards the DCS including a AAA Server.
 The NSSAAF selects AAA Server based on the domain name corresponding to the realm part of the SUPI.

 NOTE 5: The AMF in ON-SNPN uses the Home Network Identifier of the Onboarding SUCI to select the DCS.
 It is assumed that the ON-SNPN is configured on per Home Network Identifier basis to determine whether to perform primary authentication with AUSF/UDM or AAA server.

+- Upon establishment of the PDU Session used for User Plane Remote Provisioning the ON-SNPN may trigger secondary authentication procedure, as described in clause 4.3.2.3 of TS 23.502 [3], with a DN-AAA using Default UE credentials for secondary authentication as described in TS 33.501 clause I.9.2.4 [29].

 When the DCS is not involved during primary authentication (as in Figure 5.30.10.2.2-3), the following applies:

-- The AMF selects a local AUSF as described in clause 5.30.2.10.2.6 and performs primary authentication towards the local AUSF using Default UE credentials as described in TS 33.501 [29].
+- The AMF selects a local AUSF as described in clause 5.30.2.10.2.6 and performs primary authentication towards the local AUSF using Default UE credentials for primary authentication as described in TS 33.501 [29].

-- Upon establishment of the PDU Session used for User Plane Remote Provisioning the ON-SNPN may trigger secondary authentication procedure, as described in clause 4.3.2.3 of TS 23.502 [3], with the DCS using Default UE credentials as described in clause 11.1 of TS 33.501 [29].
-When secondary authentication is used, the SMF identifies the DN-AAA server as defined in clause 4.3.2.3 of TS 23.502 [3].
+- Upon establishment of the PDU Session used for User Plane Remote Provisioning the ON-SNPN may trigger secondary authentication procedure, as described in clause 4.3.2.3 of TS 23.502 [3], with the DCS using Default UE credentials for secondary authentication, as described in TS 33.501 clause I.9.2.4 [29].
+When secondary authentication is used, the SMF identifies the DCS as defined in clause 4.3.2.3 of TS 23.502 [3].

 NOTE 6: If the secondary authentication fails, the SMF rejects the PDU Session used for User Plane Remote Provisioning.
 Based on local policy the AMF can deregister the UE as described in clause 5.30.2.10.2.7.